 With semitrailer sitting level, the oil level must be checked daily and maintained between the "ADD" and "FULL" lines on the hub cap window.
 Check for cracked windows, missing filler plugs, and oil leaks.
 Add hub oil through the "POP-IN" filler plug located in the center of the hub windows.
 Re-install the "POP-IN" plugs after filling each hub.
-Adjust wheel bearings and change oil every 50,000 miles or with each brake lining replacement, which ever occurs first.
+Adjust wheel bearings and change oil per Table 4-2 or with each brake lining replacement, whichever occurs first.